rpmuller/ePubs/WP1.md

 >The way up and the way down is one and the same.

-> God is day and night, winter and summer, war and peace,
+> God is day and night, winter and summer, war and peace, surfeit and
-> surfeit and hunger; but he takes various shapes, just as fire, when
+> hunger; but he takes various shapes, just as fire, when it is
-> it is mingled with spices, is named according to the savour of each.
+> mingled with spices, is named according to the savor of each.

 Nevertheless, there would be no unity if there were not opposites to combine: "it is the opposite which is good for us."